-In North West Slovenia nestled in the Julian Alps, and just 35km from the capital Ljubljana lies Lake Bled.
-A fairy-tale city of mountainous peaks and vivid glacial lakes that should be high on your bucket list.
+Lake Bled lies in North West Slovenia nestled in the Julian Alps, and just 35km from the capital Ljubljana.
+A fairy-tale city of mountainous peaks, glacial waters, and traditions rooted in centuries of history, that belongs firmly on your European bucket list.

 1. Get a Honey Massage